HL7/davinci-crd/input/pagecontent/deviations.md

     *  CRD Clients **SHALL** convey configuration options when invoking the hook using the davinci-crd.configuration extension.
 It will be a single object whose properties will be drawn from the code values from configuration options and whose values will be of the type defined for that option.
     *  CRD Clients **SHOULD** provide an ability to leverage the dynamic configuration capabilities of payer services based on provider role, individual provider, and/or hook invocation location as best meets the needs of their users.

-*  Where CRD Servers support the optional configuration options, the following requirements apply:
+* Because support for some configuration is required for all CRD servers, the following requirements apply:
     *  CRD Servers **SHALL** behave in the manner prescribed by any supported configuration information received from the CRD Client.
     *  CRD Servers **SHALL NOT** require the inclusion of configuration information in a hook call (i.e. no hook invocation is permitted to fail because configuration information was not included).
     *  CRD Clients **MAY** send configuration information that CRD Servers do not support.
 In this case, the CRD Server **SHALL** ignore the unsupported configuration information.